The Truth About Playing Lead Guitar With Emotion & A Proven Formula For Writing (And Improvising) Great Guitar Solos

 Step #2: Transform Emotion Into Sound

-Step #3: Identify The Notes Needed To Express The Sound You Hear
+Step #3: Find The Notes To Express The Sound You Hear

-After your ears identify the right sound, your knowledge of music theory tells you what notes to play on your guitar to create this sound.
+Now you use music theory to find what notes to play on your guitar to create this sound.

-To master lead guitar playing, you must understand the role of music theory and use it to help your creativity.
+Bottom line: invest the time to understand music theory and use it to help your creativity.

 Step #4: Find The Right Notes On Your Guitar